redox-os/orbtk-book/src/ch02-09-crate-widgets.md

 of your widget.
 Go and ask yourself:

 * What actions should be processed on a given event?
-* How should we handled user input?
+* How should we handle user input?
-* What happens, if an entity attribute is changed and gets dirty?
+* What happens if an entity attribute is changed and gets dirty?

 ### What is the structure of a State

 First, inside the source code that takes your `state`, you will go and declare its structure name.
-This name corresponds to the parameter value you did choose inside the `widget!` macro call of your widgets view (e.g "NavigationState").
+This name corresponds to the parameter value you chose inside the `widget!` macro call of your widgets view (e.g "NavigationState").

 In a next step you enhance the `State` trait with an implementation of